Prevention and Detection of RDP Tunneling

 RDP Tunneling also referred to as port forwarding, involves transferring data from a private network to a public one for exclusive use within the private network.
 It facilitates the transfer of data between different networks by encapsulating communications from private to public networks.
 This concept bears similarities to VPN, which also operates on tunneling principles, although they are not identical.

-Hackers utilizing RDP increasingly resort to network tunneling to bypass security measures.
 According to reports, threat actors launching Remote Desktop Protocol (RDP) attacks are increasingly relying on network tunneling and host-based port forwarding to evade network defenses.

 Threat actors persist in choosing RDP over non-graphical backdoors due to its stability and functional advantages, which may avoid leaving undesirable artifacts on a system.
 Consequently, researchers have observed threat actors leveraging native Windows RDP capabilities to establish lateral connections across compromised devices, as noted by the security firm.